How to Make Coconut Butter

 - When using your Vitamix to make coconut butter you need a minimum amount of shredded coconut in the blender to allow the blades to work properly.
 If you don’t have enough shredded coconut, you’ll just splat the ingredients to the side of the container and the blades will spin air.
 You need at least 6 cups of shredded or flaked coconut (though you can use up to 8 cups or a full container).

-- You can use shredded coconut or flaked coconut (both unsweetened) for this coconut butter recipe, either works just fine.
+- You can use shredded coconut or flaked coconut (both unsweetened), either works just fine.
 Though I’ve found coconut flakes tend to make for a slightly smoother finished product.

 - Remember that the tamper is your friend when it comes to many Vitamix recipes.
 Use the tamper to push the shredded coconut into the blades until a liquid has formed.